-The dachshund is an energetic, lovable dog breed with an endearing personality and is known for its varied coat texture and color, short legs, floppy ears, and big chest.
-It's affectionately called a doxie, wiener dog, hotdog, or sausage dog, this breed of short stature leaves a lasting impression.
-The dachshund is bred as standard or miniature size, but traits of this breed are similar for both.
+The dachshund is an energetic, lovable small dog breed from Germany with an endearing personality and is known for its varied coat texture and color, short legs, floppy ears, and big chest.
+It's affectionately called a doxie, wiener dog, hotdog, or sausage dog, and this cute pint-size breed definitely leaves a lasting impression.
+The dachshund is bred as standard or miniature size, but the traits of this breed are similar for both.